BrannanC/flower_classifier/README.md

 # AI Programming with Python Project

 Project code for Udacity's AI Programming with Python Nanodegree program.
+Uses Densenet, Alexnet and VGG pretrained networks to build a model that classifies an image of a flower by name.

 ## train.py

+Save a checkpoint

 ### Classifies flower images using a pretrained CNN model
 ##### Command Line Arguments:
   - `--dir`, Image Folder as --dir with default value 'flower_images'